dbfit/dbfit/CONTRIBUTING.md

 4. If you want to provision Oracle database - download the setup package as described in 1st bullet of [ORACLE file](ORACLE.md).

+5. If you want to provision DB2 database - download the setup package as described in 1st bullet of [DB2 file](DB2.md).

-5. Run every subsequent command from the `test_vm` folder:
+6. Run every subsequent command from the `test_vm` folder:

         cd test_vm